uttamg911/ug-website/_posts/2013-09-03-namaskaram-world.md

 tags: itp hello-world
 ---

-Beginning of a new adventure, New York University's Interactive Telecommunications Program. _Namaskaram_ World!
+Today marks the beginning of a new adventure.
+First day of New York University's Interactive Telecommunications Program. _Namaskaram_ World!

 <!-- This is the actual comments section -->
 <div id="disqus_thread"></div>